olewsaa/amateur-radio/pat-doc/config.json.md

 Notice no comma after the last line.
 Programs that read json are not forgiving and pat is no expection.
 Any error will cause pat to abort.

+Make sure that the opening and closing quotation mark are identical.
+Some editors add the closing quotation mark with a different one, make sure that they are identical, copy paste the opening is a good idea.

 There are many pages that provide [tutorials](https://www.w3schools.com/js/js_json_intro.asp).